caltechlibrary/eprinttools/view_notes.md

 ## Notes from Google Scholar

-It looks likes /view/ids/ and /view/year/ maybe used by the GoogleBot as Google Scholar understands Eprints' directory layout even though those aren't usually linked from the homepage.
+It looks likes /view/ids/ and /view/year/ maybe used by the GoogleBot as Google Scholar understands EPrints' directory layout even though those aren't usually linked from the homepage.
 We also want to generate a "latest additions" link so that larger repositories can have their additions and updates picked up quicker.
 Google Scholar docs are at https://scholar.google.com/intl/en/scholar/inclusion.html#indexing.

 ## Questions